GregTemplates/greg/README.md

     $ greg --list

-To install a template (mus be listed under "Available templates" on the `--list`):
+To install a template (must be listed under "Available templates" on the `--list`):

     $ greg --install=<template name>